-Paris takes Global Earth Hour Capital 2016 title
+Paris is this year’s Global Earth Hour Capital.

 Paris hosted last year’s historic global climate summit and has shown strong climate leadership, creating a model for other city governments to replicate.
 In addition to setting up an effective centralised Climate Agency, ensuring clean vehicles, extending public transportation and developing waste-to-fuel conversion, Paris has also incorporated a regular review process to ensure that the city is on track to meet its sustainability goals as well as the current and future needs of its citizens.